 Besides, its middle notes are much more robust and boast a wonderful amber smell coupled with a spicy twist from the ginger.
 Finally, the base notes feature sandalwood, giving the fragrance extra depth.

-The overall scent is more refined, well-rounded, and incredibly satisfying, enabling Bleu de Chanel EDP to last much longer than Bleu de Chanel EDT.
+The overall scent to me is more refined, well-rounded, and incredibly satisfying, and it definitely lasted much longer than Bleu de Chanel EDT.

 While the grapefruit essence is still present here, it’s not as pronounced as EDT.
 Also, it combines well with the strong incense notes, making the EDP smell incredibly divine.